 Discussion

 In this study, we analysed a database of mark-release-recapture experiments and two other databases of female mosquito dissection experiments.
 Our approach enabled us to pool information from disparate experiments, which individually estimate lifespan with considerable uncertainty, to obtain estimates at the species and genus levels.
 Most of the estimated lifespans were less than 10 days, which is shorter than the EIPs of several important mosquito borne diseases including malaria and Zika.
 This suggests that relatively few mosquitoes live long enough to transmit these diseases and highlights the importance of interventions that act to reduce adult lifespan.
-A further result, from Detinova dissection data, was that applying insecticides in the environment markedly reduces the lifespan of adult Anopheline mosquitoes.
-Taken together, these results help to explain the success of insecticide treated bednets in sub-Saharan Africa, which are thought to be largely responsible for malaria prevalence halving between 2000 and 2015 [Bhatt et al 2015].
+A further result, from Detinova dissection data, was that applying insecticides in the environment markedly reduces the lifespan of adult Anopheline mosquitoes, which is the main mode of action thought to be behind the success of insecticide treated bednets in sub-Saharan Africa [Bhatt et al., 2015].

-Despite the large number of studies in each of our three meta-analyses, there remains considerable variation in lifespan estimates for the same species.
-There are two potential explanations for this variation.
-First, there may be true differences in lifespan among populations, perhaps due to differing genetics or differences in the local environment.
-Second, there is inevitably a degree of residual measurement noise affecting our results, that was not fully eliminated by pooling the underlying studies.

 We used Bayesian hierarchical models to partition the variance in the data across different taxonomic ranks.
 The MRR analysis suggested that most variance in lifespan occurs at the level of the genus rather than the species, yet the reverse was true of the Polovodova analysis.
 Moreover, these two analyses did not agree on the ordering of genera in terms of lifespan, with MRR data indicating that Culex mosquitoes are on average the shortest lived and Aedes the longest, while Polovodova finding Aedes to be the shortest lived and Anopheles the longest.
 The Detinova data, which was limited to Anopheline species, indicated that there is more variation at the species than species-complex level.
+These inconsistencies may indicate that the assumptions underpinning the analyses were violated; it could also be that differences in the environment were more important than phylogeny in determining the lifespan of mosquitoes in a given population.

 We used meteorological records to investigate the effect of temperature on lifespan which has been shown to important in laboratory studies (Yang et al., 2009; Brady et al., 2013; Murdock et al., 2012; Beck-Johnson et al., 2013).
-We found no relationship which may be because our climate estimates were too crude, ignoring weather variation around average temperatures.
+We found no relationship which may be because our meteorological variables were too crude, ignoring weather variation around average temperatures.
 Alternatively, the effects of temperature may be smaller in the field than the laboratory if mosquitoes adjust their behaviour to buffer themselves against temperature extremes, for example by seeking out cool, shady micro-habitats during periods of high temperature.
 We did find that longevity was significantly correlated with the daily temperature range in An. gambiae s.l. (there was a similar non-significant trend in An. funestus s.l.) but are uncertain how to interpret this finding.

-The contribution of measurement noise to our results can be decomposed into two components: sampling noise, i.e. the unbiased noise associated with sampling of a population; and methodological biases, that are specific to each type of empirical study.
-MRR studies are particularly affected by sampling noise because the fraction of released mosquitoes that are recaptured is typically small, while sample sizes tend to be larger in the case of dissection methods.
-The unbiased nature of sampling noise means that pooling studies, as we have done here, may help to reduce its role.
-Methodological biases, by contrast, can affect disparate studies in a similar manner, and are therefore important to identify.
+Our analyses may fail to produce faithful estimates of lifespan due to two sources present in the data: sampling noise, i.e. variation associated with sampling of a population; and methodological biases, that are specific to each type of empirical study.
+MRR studies are particularly affected by sampling noise because the fraction of released mosquitoes that are recaptured is typically small, while sample sizes tend to be larger for dissection methods.
+Because of this, pooling data from MRR studies effectively leads to a larger sample size ameliorating the effects of sampling noise.
+Methodological biases, by contrast, can affect disparate studies in a similar manner.